dwyl/learn-elixir/code-reuse-hexpm.md

-# Reusing Elixir - How to Publish & Use Code on Hex.pm 📦
+# Reusing Elixir - How to Use and Publish Code on Hex.pm 📦

 Once you understand basic Elixir syntax you may be wondering how to re-use